Spark-RTG/PermissionX/README.md

 # PermissionX
+This project is my practice project based on Lin Guo's Design of PermissionX.

 To get a Git project into your build:

 Step 1.
 Add the JitPack repository to your root build.gradle file